Mortgage Q&A: “How to get a mortgage with a low credit score.”

 Do you want a mortgage if your credit score is low?

-Aside from those who absolutely need to buy a home/refinance, and those with no other place to turn, are you sure you want to apply for a mortgage if your credit score is in bad shape?
+Aside from those who absolutely need to buy a home/refinance their mortgage, and those with no other place to turn, are you sure you want to apply for a mortgage if your credit score is in bad shape?

 Even if you do manage to get approved, your mortgage rate will probably be much higher as a result, and you’ll likely need to come in with a large down payment to offset the credit risk you present to lenders.